jovotech/jovo-framework/docs/getting-started/installation/upgrading.md

 # Upgrading

+> To view this page on the Jovo website, visit https://www.jovo.tech/docs/installation/upgrading

 Learn how to upgrade an existing Jovo Framework app.
 Also, take a look at our [Installation Guide](./README.md '../installation').

 * [Upgrading the Jovo Framework](#upgrading-the-jovo-framework)